Regulations effective September 1, 2020.

 |PSYC 388||Introduction to Counselling||(3)|

 |PSYC 576||Assistive Technology for Students with Special Needs*||(3)|

 |PSYC 589||Learning Disabilities: Issues and Interventions*||(3)|

 * Students receiving credit for EDPY/PSYC 389 will not receive credit for PSYC 589.
 Students receiving credit for EDPY/PSYC 476 will not receive credit for PSYC 576.
 PSYC 576 and PSYC 589 are graduate level courses.
-Students registering in these courses must contact the Centre for Integrated Studies.
+Students registering in these courses must contact the Faculty of Humanities and Social Sciences.
 Students completing PSYC 576 and/or PSYC 589 in the Post-Baccalaureate Certificate in Inclusive Education may not apply these courses to the MAIS program.

 Information effective Sept.
 1, 2020 to Aug.
 31, 2021.